We thrive on solving complex urban problems in intelligent, pragmatic ways.

 - Rethink City Hall: Boston City Hall & Plaza Master Plan Study Architecture & Interiors, Planning & Urban Design, Institutional & Academic, Institutions & Campuses, Public Realm

-- The Park School Early Childhood Wing and Maker Space Renovation Architecture & Interiors, Institutional & Academic, Interiors
+- The Park School Early Childhood Wing and Maker Space Renovation Architecture & Interiors, Experiential Graphics, Institutional & Academic, Interiors

 - Autodesk Boston Workspace Expansion Architecture & Interiors, Interiors, Commercial